Garage Door or Opener Installation: DIY vs. Professional

 For setting a HomeLink garage door opener, the final step will depend on the manufacturer of your machine:

 - Genie: Locate and press the learn button located behind the light lens.
 An indicator light will flash when pressed.
-After pushing the learn button, return to your car’s remote button and press three or four times until the garage door moves.
+After pushing the “learn” button, return to your car’s remote control and press three or four times until the garage door moves.

 If you’re located in the southwest suburbs of Chicago and need help setting up your car’s garage door remote, then trust the experts at A-All Style Garage Door.

 We’re a local and family-operated company and pride ourselves on attention to detail and dedication to offering the highest quality customer service and garage door repair, maintenance and installation.

 We offer a three-year parts and labor warranty on our services and specialize in the best quality garage door openers and doors, including LiftMaster and Clopay® — and are proud to be an authorized Clopay® garage door dealer.

 If you need help setting up your car’s garage door opener or require garage door maintenance, contact us online or call us today at 630-739-7170.

 Garage Door Repair vs. Replacement – How to Decide

 It’s the ultimate garage door question: Repair or replace?
 Obviously, in most cases, it will be cheaper and less time consuming to repair your garage door rather than replace it.
 But there are some situations when replacing the garage door is just the best option.
 How do you know which way to go?
 Here are a few guidelines to consider.